squirrels-analytics/squirrels-analytics.github.io/docs/docs/concepts/context.md

 └── placeholders.json
 ```

-These details are also available in the [Avoid SQL Injection] guide.
+These details are also available in the [Is SQL Injection Possible?] guide.

 ### In Python Models